 I love plums!
-Not only do we eat these delicious fruits straight from the tree, but we also dehydrate and water bath can these purple gems.
-Should you take a walk through my cold room, you’d find plum jams, syrups, cordials and of course, plum preserves!
-With honey and a bit of spice!
+Not only do we eat these delicious fruits straight from the tree, but we also preserve these purple gems.
+And should you take a walk through my cold room, you’d find plum preserves with honey and spice!

 WHY YOU SHOULD MAKE PLUM PRESERVES